-- I linked my account when the Sixth Cirtuit Court of Appeals converted.
+- I linked my account when the Sixth Circuit Court of Appeals converted.
 Will I have to link my account again?

-Yes, after the court upgrades you will need to link your PACER account to your District Court CM/ECF account before you can e-file in the District Court.
+Yes, you will need to link your PACER account to your District Court CM/ECF account before you can e-file in the District Court.

 - What happens to my CM/ECF account after the court upgrades to NextGen?

-After the court upgrades to NextGen, you will link your current CM/ECF account to your PACER account.
+Your legacy CM/ECF account will be linked to your upgraded PACER account.
 After the accounts are linked you will no longer use your CM/ECF username or password.

-- I'm a CJA Attorney.
+- I am a CJA Attorney.
 How do I get my exempt privileges?